Foucault pendulum: Installations

-South Pole

 The experiment has also been carried out at the South Pole, where it was assumed that the rotation of the Earth would have maximum effect.
 A pendulum was installed in a six-story staircase of a new station under construction at the Amundsen-Scott South Pole Station.
 It had a length of 33 m and the bob weighed 25 kg.
 The location was ideal: no moving air could disturb the pendulum.
 The researchers confirmed about 24 hours as the rotation period of the plane of oscillation.